 Hands-on Experiences in the Lab

 An emphasis on laboratory coursework provides students with significant hands-on experiences.
-Students are afforded the opportunity to reinforce their laboratory skills via internship arrangements with practicing forensic laboratories, including CFSRE in Willow Grove, PA and the Philadelphia Medical Examiner’s Office.
+Students are afforded the opportunity to reinforce their laboratory skills via internship arrangements with practicing forensic laboratories, including CFSRE in Horsham, PA and the Philadelphia Medical Examiner’s Office.
 An internship practicum at The Center for Forensic Science Research and Education is guaranteed for all students.
 These experiences, coupled with the completion of an independent research project, ensure that Arcadia graduates are well prepared for careers in forensic science and that they are well received by the forensic science community.

 Focus on Forensic Biology, Chemistry, Toxicology, and Trace Evidence Analysis